notvladimir/vim/README.md

-# My vim configuration for Ruby development
+# Vim configuration for Ruby development.

+## Copy .vimrc file to your home directory